TimeRef.com

 The Lancastrian and Yorkist Kings

 Henry IV was the first king in the House of Lancaster.
 He was the grandson of Edward III and Queen Philippa.
 Henry seized the English throne from Richard II.
 Henry married twice, first to Mary Bohun and second to Joanna of Navarre.
 When Henry died, the son of his first wife also called Henry became king as Henry V. Henry V tried to marry the widow of Richard II but in the end married her sister Catherine of France.
-When Henry V died Catherine claimed the thone for her son Henry VI.
-The reign of Henry VI and his wife Margaret of Anjou was unstable and when their son died at the Battle of Tewkesbury the House of Lancaster Ended.
+When Henry V died Catherine claimed the throne for her son Henry VI.
+The reign of Henry VI and his wife Margaret of Anjou was unstable and when their son died at the Battle of Tewkesbury the House of Lancaster ended.

 From